Thailand Digital Nomad Visa Guide (2024)

 No, it is illegal to work remotely in Thailand on a tourist visa.

-If you want to go to Thailand and work, pick either some of the digital nomad visas we mentioned or some alternative type of visa, such as a Non-Immigrant B visa.
+If you want to go to Thailand and work, pick either one of the digital nomad visas we mentioned or an alternative type of visa, such as a Non-Immigrant B Visa.

 How do I get a digital nomad visa for Thailand?